friflo/Friflo.Json.Fliox/Engine/README.md

 **Friflo.Engine.ECS** implements an [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system).

+## Entity Component System - ECS

-The core feature of an Entity Component System - ECS - are:
+The core feature of an Entity Component System are:

 1. Data is organized by a set of entities containing components.
   Components can be added / removed to / from an entities at any time.